-Much of our information about the Middle East comes to us through our television sets on the evening news, or in our morning newspapers.
+Much of our information about the Middle East comes to us through digital and social media, television news reports, or through headlines in the local newspapers.
 How does this news get made?
 Of course, “news” is just that—events around the world are reported as and just after they happen.
 You may have noticed that most of these news events are negative, perhaps because crises seem to us to be more newsworthy than good tidings.
 Journalists often learn that “if it bleeds, it leads”—that accidents, wars, explosions, and the like get the big headlines, because they sell papers and boost ratings (and thus advertising revenue).
 Sadly, bad news sells better, and journalism is, after all, a business.

 This is why we

 see a daily diet of crisis, and much less emphasis on the underlying context and cultures of the places we see on the news.
 It is also true that our attention span as a society has become notably shorter over the last few decades just as our general background knowledge of the world has declined.
 That makes it very difficult for the average American news consumer to even realize that they are missing the context of the headlines.

 Another issue in American journalism is a lack of regional expertise.
 American journalists are usually trained as writers and news producers first and foremost, not as content specialists.
 Expertise in specific world areas is rare, and linguistic competence in less common languages even more so.
 Add to this the reality that in the business of journalism, many overseas news bureaus have been cut down or even eliminated, and you get an increase in what’s often called “parachute journalism,” where journalists are flown into crisis areas to report on what’s going on without having a deep knowledge of the society.
 That makes it very difficult for them to pass on a knowledge of the context behind the headline events.